TropicalBastos/AquaSim/README.md

 # Aqua Sim

-Aqua Sim is a simple aquarium simulator that adopts the principles from Boids to simulate a flocking artificial life program.
+Aqua Sim is a simple aquarium simulator that adopts the principles of Boids to simulate a flocking artificial life program.
 To add more fish into the aquarium simple click on where you would like the fish to spawn and it will do so.

 ## Building